Airspace: Private air rights

 The boundary between public airspace and private air rights is defined by national or local law.

 In the United States, the 1946 Supreme Court decision United States v.
 Causby overturned the common law doctrine that private property rights extend indefinitely upwards, instead ruling that they end 300 feet above the highest terrain (including buildings), the lower limit of the "public highway" defined by Congress in the Air Commerce Act of 1926.
 The Federal Aviation Administration regulates the construction and marking of structures taller than 200 feet near airports and 500 feet generally.

 Classification

-Airspace is divided into multiple classes which dictate what services are provided in different areas.
+Airspace is divided into classes, which dictate what services are provided in different areas.
 The classes are defined by ICAO, but countries are free to allocate different sections of airspace to different classes as they wish.
 There are 7 classes, A-G, with progressively less strict restrictions.
 This classification system was adopted by ICAO on 12 March 1990.
-Class F airspace is rarely used and is considered by ICAO to be a temporary measure before it can be replaced by an alternative classification.
-For example, the CAA previous classified certain routes where air traffic control only provided an advisory service as Class F, before they were later reclassified as class E in 2014 after an official review.